 Full Name: Employee ID Number: Date:

 Signature: Time In:

 Department/Division: Time Out:

 Reason for the missed swipe:

 ☐ Forgotten swipe

 ☐ Lost/misplaced/forgotten card

 Other (please specify)

-By signing this form you are indicating the your knowledge.
-Purposefully submitting including termination. -
+By signing this form you are indicating that a your knowledge.
+Purposefully submitting fals including termination. • -

-SECTION B: TO BE COMPLETED BY SUPE RVISOR
+SECTION B: TO BE COMPLETED BY SUPERVIS SOR

-Approved Not Approv ved
+Approved Not Approved

 Reason for Non-Approval

 Supervisor's Name: Date

 Supervisor's Signature: